 - Harp seal is a species of true seals or earless seals.

-- It is a semi-aquatic, fin-footed, carnivorous marine mammal found in the North Atlantic and Arctic Ocean.
+- It is a semi-aquatic, fin-footed, carnivorous marine mammal found in the North Atlantic and the Arctic oceans.

 Can Harp Seals Be Pets?